EstherRevenga/EstherRevenga/README.md

 ## Esther Revenga Villagra

-🛰️ Flight Dynamics Intern @ GMV
+🛰️ Flight Dynamics Engineer @ GMV

-🚀 📚 Aerospace Engineering Master's Student @ University of Colorado Boulder
+🚀 Aerospace Engineering MS (University of Colorado Boulder)

 <!--
 **EstherRevenga/EstherRevenga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.